-2. Identify persons believed to be qualified to become members of the Board and/or the Board Committees; and Assist the Board in making an assessment of the Board's effectiveness in the process of replacing or appointing new members of the Board and/or Board Committees.
+(GNC) The GNC's nomination-related primary purposes or functions are the following: Review and evaluate the qualifications of the persons nominated to the Board as well as those nominated to other positions requiring appointment by the Board; Identify persons believed to be qualified to become members of the Board and/or the Board Committees; and Assist the Board in making an assessment of the Board's effectiveness in the process of replacing or appointing new members of the Board and/or Board Committees.
 The GNC has key responsibilities and powers over the following nomination-related matters: Nomination of Directors and Independent Directors; Pre-screening nominee Independent Directors; Preparation and recommendation to the Board of the final list of qualified nominee Directors and Independent Directors; Recommending qualified Director or Independent Director in case of a vacancy; Recommending qualified persons as Board Committees members; and Evaluation of qualifications of persons nominated for Board-appointed positions.
-In addition to the foregoing matters that pertain to nomination, the GNC has the following functions, responsibilities and powers pertaining to governance: Oversee the development and implementation of corporate governance principles and policies; Assist the Board in developing and implementing the Board's performance evaluation process; Review and assess the adequacy and effectiveness of the Company's corporate governance structures, principles and policies; Establish the appropriate evaluation system for monitoring and assessing compliance with the corporate governance policies; 5.
-Oversee the continuing corporate governance communication and education programs; and Consider, resolve and/or submit its recommendations to the Board on corporate governance issues.
+In addition to the foregoing matters that pertain to nomination, the GNC has the following functions, responsibilities and powers pertaining to governance: Oversee the development and implementation of corporate governance principles and policies; Assist the Board in developing and implementing the Board's performance evaluation process; Review and assess the adequacy and effectiveness of the Company's corporate governance structures, principles and policies; Establish the appropriate evaluation system for monitoring and assessing compliance with the corporate governance policies; policies; 5.
+Oversee the continuing corporate governance communication and education programs; and 6.
+Consider, resolve and/or submit its recommendations to the Board on corporate governance issues.
 The GNC's nomination and governance functions, key responsibilities and powers are set forth in complete detail in Annex C-E.1: "Nomination Committee (Governance and Nomination Committee)" attached hereto and in the GNC Charter.
-Remuneration: Executive Committee Charter: The ECC Charter was approved on November 4, 2010 by the Board of Directors.
-Compensation Committee (ECC) Functions, Key Responsibilities and Powers of the Executive Compensation Committee (ECC): The ECC's primary purposes or functions are to: 2 3 41 Provide guidance to and assist the Board in developing a compensation philosophy or policy consistent with the culture, strategy and control environment of the Company; Oversee the development and administration of the Company's executive compensation programs, including long term incentive plans and equity based plans for Officers and Executives; and 3.
-Assist the Board in the performance evaluation of and succession planning for Officers, including the CEO, and in overseeing the development and implementation of professional development programs for Officers.
-The ECC has key responsibilities and powers over the following: Compensation philosophy; Compensation policies and programs for the President & CEO, Directors and other members of management and key personnel; and Development programs and succession planning.
-The ECC's functions, key responsibilities and powers are set forth in complete detail in Annex C-E.1: "Remuneration (Executive Compensation Committee)" attached hereto and in the ECC Charter.
-Others (specify): 42 Technology Strategy Committee (TSC) 2 4 Committee Charter: The TSC Charter, as amended, was approved on September 28, 2010 by the Board of Directors.
-Functions, Key Responsibilities and Powers of the Technology Strategy Committee (TSC): The TSC's primary purposes are to assist and enable the Board to: review and approve the strategic vision for the role of technology in the Company's overall business strategy, including the technology strategy and roadmap of the Company; fulfill its oversight responsibilities for the Company's effective execution of its technology-related strategies; and ensure the optimized use and contribution of technology to the Company's business and strategic objectives and growth targets.
-The TSC's primary responsibility is oversight.
-The TSC has key responsibilities and powers over the following:
+Remuneration: Executive Compensation Committee (ECC) 2 3 41 Committee Charter: The ECC Charter was approved on November 4, 2010 by the Board of Directors.
+Functions, Key Responsibilities and Powers of the Executive Compensation Committee (ECC): The ECC's primary purposes or functions are to: 1.
+Provide guidance to and assist the Board in developing a compensation philosophy or policy consistent with the culture, strategy and control environment of the Company; 2.
+Oversee the development and administration of the